-Before you figure out the intricacies of COVID-19 testing, you'll want to consider whether your budget will allow you to accommodate the process for all guests, or, alternatively, if you'll be putting the cost and responsibility of testing on each individual attendee.
+If you plan to require COVID-19 testing before your wedding, you'll want to consider whether your budget will allow you to accommodate the process for all guests, or, alternatively, if you'll be putting the cost and responsibility of testing on each individual attendee.
 According to Hardtman, the most economical way of getting tested is through state-approved sites that are open and available to the public.

 If you are able to provide private testing, the price will vary greatly based on the service and number of tests needed.
 Generally speaking, Chris Debiec, the Chief Operating Officer at the Human Health Organization in Los Angeles, notes that larger groups have more flexibility in pricing because they are "buying more tests."
 Smaller testing, for one to five people, for example, is considered a concierge service and is always more expensive.
 You need a nurse or healthcare professional to administer these tests.

 You also can consider purchasing rapid tests and mailing them to your guests.
 This method will have to factor in cost of each test and postage.

 Rapid Antigen vs. PCR Testing

 There are two types of tests to confirm COVID-19 status: PCR testing and rapid antigen.
 True to its name, the rapid test will provide results ASAP, while the PCR testing typically takes a few days or longer based on the volume of where the test is given.